qinqin-yu/gonococcus_opa_diversity/opa_diversity_snakemake/README.md

 * `representative_genome_pseudogenomes/`: containts pseudogenomes (reference-mapped draft genome assemblies) corresponding to representative genomes from the *N. gonorrhoeae* species.
 * `whole_genome_metadata/`: contains metadata about complete and representative genomes, including isolate sampling date, location, publication reference, sequencer and assembly method (for complete genomes).

+### results/
+Containts outputs of Snakemake pipeline and Jupyter notebook analyses.

 ### figures/
 Contains figures in the manuscript (plus some bonus figures that didn't make it into the manuscript).
 The manuscript figures are mostly in the `illustrator/` subdirectory (`fig2.png`, `fig3.png`, `fig5.png`, `fig6_rate_of_evo.png`, `fig7.png`).
 Figure 1 is at `itol/representative_and_complete_genomes.png` and Figure 4 is at `frame/frame_on_by_strain_compare_null_dist.png`.